AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 - You can CTRL+Click on overclocks to select more than one
 - Changing XP values will update the other relevant fields when the focus changes (i.e., click on a different part of the program or another program entirely)
 - If you have promotions beyond Legendary 3 those promotions will be preserved as long as the drop-down is set to "Legendary 3+".
 If you don't have enough promotions for a specific dwarf and set them to "Legendary 3+" it will keep whatever the original value was.
+- the `DRG Save Editor.zip` file is out of date, the only reason it's still in the repository is because there's really no point in removing it

 ![main_screen](sshot.png)
 ## Changelog